moonbench/turret/README.md

 - `-f` Full upgrade which acts like `-u` but overwrites _all_ files with the versions from the dependency source.

-## Motivation
-This tool was built to help manage workspaces while developing software projects.

-There were two goals:

-1) Provide the ability to establish versions of a project to share with clients and contributors.
-By establishing versions, it is possible to have a `dev/` workspace where projects can be continuously developed without affecting the `stable/` or named versions linked elsewhere.
-This makes it possible to use, or get feedback on, a known version of the project without requiring the developer to pause their work.

-2) Provide the ability to compose projects into larger projects.
-By combining projects, it is possible to build smaller isolated projects and then reuse them in other projects.
-As the individual components change over time the composition can be upgraded to pull in the latest versions.
-This can be used, for example, to combine existing components such as a web framework, modules, and custom code into a complete website.

 ## Getting started
 ### Installation
 Copy the `trt.sh` script into your empty project directory.